 Reporting and Writing: Personal Experience/1st Person Account (long format).

 Laura is multiracial Asian American of Japanese and white Jewish descent.
 She was the fourth generation of her family to be born in California, and grew up in eastern Oregon and western Washington.
-Laura has served on various boards, national and international ecumenical bodies, and has been president of two homeowners associations.
-She is currently the co-moderator of the Special Committee on Per Capita-Based Funding & National Church Financial Sustainability for the Presbyterian Church (USA).Laura and her partner, Jessica Vazquez Torres, the National Program Director for Crossroads Antiracism Organizing & Training, live in Nashville, TN with two rescued Shih Tzus.
+Laura has served on various boards, national and international ecumenical bodies, and is currently the co-moderator of the Special Committee on Per Capita-Based Funding & National Church Financial Sustainability for the Presbyterian Church (USA).Laura and her partner live in Nashville, TN with two rescued Shih Tzus.
 They enjoy all their nieces and nephews, and hope to be such fabulous aunties that the kids smuggle good booze to them in their retirement home.
-In their free time, Jessica bakes and Laura delivers the baked goods to friends and neighbors

 Director of Ministry Services